cjacker/opensource-toolchain-fpga/README.md

 make PREFIX=/usr ABCEXTERNAL=/usr/bin/abc install
 ```

 The 'yosys' command will be installed to standard dir '/usr/bin'.
-If the 'PREFIX' is not set to standard dir, please change PATH env after installtion according to your 'PREFIX' setup.
+If the 'PREFIX' is not set to standard dir, please add the path to PATH env after installtion according to your 'PREFIX' setting.

 After build and installation successfully, try it with 'and_gate.v':